 Typically, investors or PE firms look at recurring revenue differently from one-time revenue because there are higher multiples and the potential for future success.
 With recurring revenue in SaaS platforms, you don’t need to find a new customer to get new revenue, making it easier to grow in some ways.
 In many cases, payment revenue is even looked at just like recurring revenue.

-“I can think of many examples within our portfolio where the revenue we were getting from payments was as much or more than the SaaS revenue,” Jason shares.
+There are many examples within the GSV portfolio where the revenue they were getting from payments was as much or more than the SaaS revenue.
 Some businesses sometimes offer their SaaS platform for free and only rely on payment revenue.

 Payments-Led Growth is a strategy for vertical SaaS platforms to drive revenue with payments.
 But how can you leverage payments to their fullest potential?
 It would be best if you had a partner that has the following: